chlasswg26/libraryapp-api/README.md

 - First, Create database as you want
 - Then import the `db_libraryapi.sql` to database that you created
-- After that you go to the read `Usage for development`
+- After that you need read to the section `Usage for development`

 ## Optional setup